shivishivendra123/Marketing_ML_Modeling/Readme.md

-# Week 27: Email Campaign Strategy for ACME
+# Week 27: Email Campaign Strategy

 Due to the cost of delivering email, **ACME decides to send email to only 25% of its subscriber base for week 27**.